We earn a commission for products purchased through some links in this article.

 The type of iron found in meat and animal products is called heme iron.
 Heme iron is easier for the body to absorb than non-heme iron, which is the kind found in plant-based foods.
 This means that red meat is a rich, bioavailable source of foods high in iron.
 100g of beef rump steak contains 3.6mg of iron per 100g.

-But that doesn’t mean you can’t get all the iron you need from a plant-based diet.
 A single cup of cooked quinoa contains 2.8mg of iron – that’s more than you’ll find in 100g of beef mince!
 Pairing vegetarian high-iron foods with foods high in vitamin C like red peppers, sweet potatoes and tomatoes can help to boost iron absorption.

 Dark green leafy vegetables are another good option for those looking for vegan foods high in iron.
 100g of boiled spinach provides 1.6mg of non-heme iron.
 Broccoli is another iron-rich vegetable, providing 1mg of iron per 100g serving.
 It’s also high in vitamin C, which can help the body to absorb non-heme iron.